-On Why Gender Employment Equality in Britain Has Stalled Since the Early 1990s
+On Why the Gender Employment Gap in Britain Has Stalled Since the Early 1990s

-Using over four decades of British micro data, this paper asks why progress in closing the gender employment rate gap has stalled since the early 1990s.
-We find that how partner characteristics affected women’s likelihood of employment explain most of the gap’s shift in trend.
-Instead, changes to the structure of employment both between and within industry sectors impacted the gap at approximately constant rates throughout the period.
-There is evidence that continuing improvements in women’s employment when they had children or higher qualifications worked towards narrowing the gap, even after progress overall had stalled.
+Using over four decades of British micro data, this paper looks at how the narrowing gender employment gap stalled in the early 1990s.
+Changes to the structure of employment between and within industry sectors impacted the gap at approximately constant rates throughout the period, and does not account for the stall.
+Instead, changes to how women’s likelihood of paid work was affected by their partners’ characteristics explains most of the gap’s shift in trend.
+Increases in women’s employment when they had children or achieved higher qualifications continued to narrow the gap even after it had stalled overall.

 Keywords: gender employment gaps, structural change, micro time series dataset